-104 Control devices
+Control devices

 Control devices are used and installed to ensure that hazardous situations do not arise and present a risk of harm, injury or ill-health whilst using machinery.
 Where hazardous situations do however arise, control devices should be in place on machinery to ensure that danger can be overcome to assure safety.
 Such controls include starting and stopping mechanisms including interlocked systems, emergency stops and warning devices.

-Machinery control devices should be designed to ensure that access to hazardous zones on machinery is prevented whilst the machine is operating or to alert the machine operative of any unsafe situation arising.
+Control devices should be designed to ensure that whilst the machinery is in operation, access to hazardous zones is prevented; or, to alert the machine operative of any unsafe situation arising.